macauleyp/thread-library/README.md

 # Running the Library

-The User-Level Thread library allows for scheduling threads between two different policies---Preemptive Shortest Job First and Multi-Level Feedback Queue.
+The User-Level Thread library allows for scheduling threads between two different policies—Preemptive Shortest Job First and Multi-Level Feedback Queue.
 To change scheduling policies for the User-Level Thread library execute the following commands in the libraries directory:

  - Preemptive Shortest Job First: this is already set by default.
 Simply execute ```make``` from the command-line.
  - Multi-Level Feedback Queue: Execute ```make SCHED=MLFQ``` from the command-line.